 Chicago Anencephaly Claim Lawyers

 Anencephaly is a congenital birth defect in which a baby is missing parts of the brain and skull.
-It is a type of neural tube defect (NTB).
-During the first month after conception, the fetus’s nervous system is made up of cells of the neural plate.
-During normal development, these cells will fold back onto themselves and create what is referred to as the “Neural Tube.”
-This tube turns into the spinal cord, backbone, and the upper part eventually turns into the brain.
-But this genetic abnormality prevents the tube from closing completely and, as a result, a baby born with anencephaly is born without the forebrain (front part) or cerebrum (part that regulates coordination and thought).
+It is a type of neural tube defect (NTD).
+During the first month after conception, the fetus's nervous system is made up of cells of the neural plate.
+During normal development, these cells fold back onto themselves and create what is referred to as the neural tube.
+This tube develops into the spinal cord, backbone, and — in its upper portion — the brain.
+This genetic abnormality prevents the tube from closing completely, and as a result, a baby born with anencephaly is born without the forebrain (front part) or cerebrum (the part that regulates coordination and thought).
 Other parts of the brain are usually not covered by either skin or bone.

-Anecephaly involves a baby with an underdeveloped brain and skull and is usually fatal.
-In some cases, the mother may have been prescribed certain drugs, antidepressants, or contraceptives and may not have been fully informed about the dangers while pregnant.
-These are all risk factors.
+Anencephaly involves a baby with an underdeveloped brain and skull and is usually fatal.
+In some cases, the mother may have been prescribed certain drugs, antidepressants, or contraceptives without being fully informed about the dangers during pregnancy.
+These are all known risk factors.
 If the condition is discovered during pregnancy, it is often too late to treat.
-Mothers must be made aware of the need to take folic acid, and what drugs to avoid.
-A failure to do so, and to properly monitor the mother, may be cause for a malpractice lawsuit from a Chicago anencephaly attorney from Sexner Injury Lawyers LLC.
+Mothers must be made aware of the need to take folic acid and which drugs to avoid.
+A failure to do so, and to properly monitor the mother, may be grounds for a medical malpractice lawsuit filed by a Chicago anencephaly attorney at Sexner Injury Lawyers LLC.
 Contact us at (312) 243-9922 for a free consultation.

 What Are Risk Factors for Anencephaly?

 Each year, anencephaly affects only a handful of births out of every 10,000.
-The causes of anencephaly are largely unknown, but many medical experts believe that it is caused by a combination of genetic and other factors which may include environmental causes – such as pesticides, and particularly medicines used during pregnancy.
-According to the Centers for Disease Control (CDC), researchers have identified a few things that may increase or reduce the risk of this birth defect:
+The causes of anencephaly are largely unknown, but many medical experts believe it is caused by a combination of genetic and other factors, which may include environmental causes such as pesticides and — particularly — medicines used during pregnancy.
+According to the Centers for Disease Control (CDC), researchers have identified several factors that may increase or reduce the risk of this birth defect:

-- A higher risk of anencephaly exists among Hispanic-born babies.
-It is unknown as to why.
+- A higher risk of anencephaly exists among Hispanic-born babies, though the reason is not yet known.

-- Drugs such valproic acid, the birth control pill, and antimetabolic drugs increase risk.
+- Drugs such as valproic acid, birth control pills, and antimetabolic drugs have been shown to increase risk.

-- Taking folic acid can greatly reduce the risk.
+- Taking folic acid before and during pregnancy can greatly reduce the risk.

 Life Expectancy and Treatment of Babies Affected by Anencephaly

-Of babies affected, although approximately 25% die during pregnancy or birth; most of the remaining 75% die within hours or days.
-There is no known treatment for anencephaly.
+Of babies affected by anencephaly, approximately 25% die during pregnancy or birth.
+Most of the remaining 75% die within hours or days.
+There is currently no known treatment for anencephaly.

 Medical Malpractice Claims for Anencephaly

-Although anencephaly is often the result of genetics, it is also strongly linked to certain drugs and medicines used during pregnancy that may affect the formation of the fetus’ “neural tube.”
-It is the responsibility of the OB/GYN to properly monitor the mother’s pregnancy and do everything possible to avoid outside influences on the baby’s formation.
+Although anencephaly is often the result of genetics, it is also strongly linked to certain drugs and medicines used during pregnancy that may affect the formation of the fetus's neural tube.
+It is the responsibility of the OB/GYN to properly monitor the mother's pregnancy and do everything possible to minimize outside influences on the baby's development.

-One of the main ways that a doctor can protect the growing fetus is to avoid prescribing drugs which have been linked to neural tube defects such as anencephaly.
-Few people thoroughly read (or understand) the long warning labels that come with a new medication and non-doctors cannot be reasonably expected to know which medicines or drugs are okay to use.
-Because of this, pregnant women almost always rely on doctors’ trusted advice.
+One of the most important ways a doctor can protect the growing fetus is to avoid prescribing drugs that have been linked to neural tube defects such as anencephaly.
+Few people thoroughly read or understand the long warning labels that accompany a new medication, and non-doctors cannot reasonably be expected to know which medicines are safe to use during pregnancy.
+Because of this, pregnant women almost always rely on their doctor's trusted guidance.

-When a doctor fails in his or her duty to protect a woman from harmful drugs or other outside influences, a lawsuit for medical malpractice may be the right thing to consider.
-Some such drugs include:
+When a doctor fails in his or her duty to protect a woman from harmful drugs or other outside influences, a lawsuit for medical malpractice may be the appropriate course of action.
+Drugs that have been linked to anencephaly and other neural tube defects include:

-- Valproic acid, which is prescribed to treat seizures, bipolar disorder (manic-depressive illness), and prevent migraines.
+- Valproic acid, prescribed to treat seizures, bipolar disorder (manic-depressive illness), and to prevent migraines.

-- Depakote, which is also prescribed to treat a variety of seizure disorders.
+- Depakote, also prescribed to treat a variety of seizure disorders.

 - Birth control pills and contraceptives.